The First FRCR

-It is normally held in March in the first year of training (ST1 year).
-The anatomy exam is held in London at the Royal College and the Physics one can be done at various centres including Birmingham, Dublin, London and Manchester.
+The First FRCR is normally sat in March in the first year of training (ST1 year) but runs three times a year (September, March and June).
+The anatomy exam is held in London at the Royal College of Radiologists and the Physics exam can be sat at various centres including Birmingham, Belfast, Glasgow, Stockport and London.

-The anatomy exam is examined by and image viewing session (delivered using OsiriX)delivered on individual workstations.
+The anatomy exam is examined in the form of an electronic image viewing session and consists of 100 questions.
 They are single images with an arrow pointing to the relevant structure that needs to be identified and named.
-Answers are written in pen on an answer sheet.

 This exam covers all body systems and imaging modalities.
-There will be some questions that state ‘What is the normal variants’ as well as ‘identify what structure the arrow is pointing to’.
+There will be some questions that state ‘What is the normal variant’ as well as ‘identify what structure the arrow is pointing to’.
 There may even be questions asking what age do certain structures fuse.
-In some years they may exclude certain topics such as neonatal anatomy, however this best checked with your deanery and information at the RCR website.
+In some years they may exclude certain topics such as neonatal anatomy, however this is best checked with the information on the RCR website and by checking the specialty training curriculum.
 However, it is best to learn all anatomy as you would need to know this for your career in the future.

 The modalities that are included are: cross-sectional , plain radiographs, contrast studies and ultrasound.